jmanek/slate_clone/README.md

 2. Deploy it to a local `python3 -m http.server`, or remote host
 3. `slate.md` is read by `slate.js` through `index.html` at runtime

-It is nott running correctly with Github Pages right now
+It is not running correctly with Github Pages right now